scart97/thunder-speech/docs/Ultimate guide.md

 The flags used represent:

-* `-r 16000`: 16 kHz sample rate
+* `-r 16000`: resample to a 16kHz sample rate
 * `-c 1`: convert to mono (1 channel)
 * `-b 16`: convert to PCM 16-bit
-* `output_file.wav`: Sox understand that the output will be wav just by the file extension
+* `output_file.wav`: Sox understands that the output will be wav just by the file extension

 Ideally all the training and inference audio files should have the same characteristics, so it's a good idea to transform them into a common format before training.
 As the wav format does not have any compression, the resulting data will demand a huge HDD space.